Renovamen/vuepress-theme-gungnir/docs/docs/plugins/md-plus.md

     mdPlusPlugin({
       footnote: true, // Enable footnote or not (default: false)
-      mark: true // Enable mark or not (default: false) })
+      mark: true // Enable mark or not (default: false)
+      sub: true // Enable Subscript or not (default: false)
+      sup: true // Enable Superscript or not (default: false) })
   ]
 };